Menu Shortcuts allow you to quickly direct your readers to specific account management options.

 Adding a Link suffix above to your homepage address, for example, will open up your homepage and simultaneously trigger the Pico Menu to pop open in the lower-right corner.

-You can view a quick list of Menu Shortcuts that correspond with your site by clicking on "Site Interaction" within the "Settings" from the Pico CRM here: https://publisher.pico.tools/settings/site-interaction
+You can view a quick list of Menu Shortcuts that correspond with your site by navigating to Settings > Menu & Appearance: https://dashboard.trypico.com/settings/appearance

-2. In contrast, adding one of the Custom Trigger classes to an element on your site will enable readers to click on the element for instant access to the Pico Menu (without waiting for the page to refresh).
+In contrast, adding one of the Button Trigger classes to an element on your site will enable readers to click on the element for instant access to the Pico Menu (without waiting for the page to refresh).

-Pro Tip: If you manage multiple newsletters, you don't want your subscriber to accidentally unsubscribe from all of them, as they would using Mailchimp's default "Unsubscribe" link.
-Using a Menu Shortcut Link to the Manage Newsletters view, you can provide more clarity in your newsletter footer.
+Pro Tip: If you manage multiple newsletters, you don't want your subscriber to accidentally unsubscribe from all of them like they would using Mailchimp's default "Unsubscribe" link.
+By using a Menu Shortcut Link to the Manage Newsletters view, you can provide more clarity in your newsletter footer.
 Check out how to change your Mailchimp template footer article for a detailed recommendation.